MooersLab/pymolsnips/README.md

 PyCharm comes with such features already installed.
 PyCharm leans more towards the plug-and-play end of the spectrum, so beginners in academia should consider using it.

-For example, I wrote the first draft of this text in markdown on PyCharm as a *scratch file*.
+For example, I wrote the first draft of this text in markdown on *PyCharm* as a *scratch file*.
 The markdown file opened with a parallel window with a markdown previewer.
 I did not have to install a markdown previewer plugin, as I did with other text editors.
 Why would you want to write in markdown without a previewer?

-PyCharm's startup time is slower than Textmate, Sublime Text, and VSC; similar to Spyder and Komodo Edit; and much faster than that of Atom.
+*PyCharm*'s startup time is slower than Textmate, *Sublime Text*, and *VSC*; similar to  *Spyder* and *Komodo Edit*; and much faster than that of *Atom*.
 Some people contend with slow startup time by keeping the application open all of the time.

-The main competitor for Pycharm is the open source project Spyder.
+The main competitor for Pycharm is the open source project *Spyder*.
 Spyder's current production release does not directly support code snippets; however, you can edit and run Jupyter Notebooks inside Spyder.
-While doing so, you can access the snippet library for PyMOL.
+While doing so, you can access the snippet library for *PyMOL*.
-See the section on Spyder.
+See the section on *Spyder*.

-In the IDE PyCharm, the snippets are called *live templates*.
+In the *PyCharm IDE*, the snippets are called *live templates*.
 A concise introduction can be found [here](http://peter-hoffmann.com/2010/python-live-templates-for-pycharm.html).
-PyCharm's on-line manual is very good at explaining the snippets.
+*PyCharm*'s on-line manual is very good at explaining the snippets.
 The snippets are stored in a xml file.
 The storage location on the above blog post is outdated.
 This file is stored in one of these three locations: